k0stast/Bankruptcy-Prediction-ML/README.md

 ### 6. Performance Recording

-Each run logged the confusion matrix, evaluation metrics, and metadata (fold, model, balance info) into a DataFrame, then exported to `balancedDataOutcomes.csv`.
+Each run logged the confusion matrix, evaluation metrics, and metadata (fold, model, balance info) into a DataFrame, then exported to `Analysis.xlsx`.

 ## ✅ Key Findings

-- **Random Forest** was identified as the best-performing model overall, achieving:
+- **Random Forest** was identified as the best-performing model overall
-  - Recall ≥ 60% for bankrupt companies
-  - Specificity ≥ 70% for healthy companies
 - Balancing the training set improved minority class recognition without harming overall accuracy.

 ## 🛠️ Technologies Used